 No superannuation guarantee payments are required to be paid on any additional payment made because of the JobKeeper Payment.

 Payments will be made to the employer monthly in arrears by the ATO.

 Timing

-The subsidy will start on 30 March 2020, with the first payments to be received by employers in the first week of May.
-Businesses will be able to register their interest in participating in the Payment from 30 March 2020 at ato.gov.au.
+The subsidy started on 30 March 2020, with the first payments received by employers in the first week of May.